8,202

 Topics: Pete Seeger's Rainbow Quest, Folk music, American music, Elizabeth Cotten, Pete Seeger

-Michel Davis
+by Michel Davis

 audio